-Six Easy Soup Recipes from Around the World
+Easy Soup Recipes from Around the World

+Countries all over the world serve traditional soups with flavors that are as diverse as their individual cultures.
 This collection features our own simplified versions of a few of the world’s best-known soup recipes.
 Here’s a little bit about their origins:

-- Both Pasta e Fagioli (pasta and beans) and Stracciatella (Italian egg drop soup) are traditional, hearty Italian soups made with inexpensive ingredients.
+- Italy: Both Pasta e Fagioli (pasta and beans) and Stracciatella (Italian egg drop soup) are traditional, hearty Italian soups made with inexpensive ingredients.